Short Term Activity Authorization STAA and Section 401 Water Quality Certification

 Clean Water Act Section 401 Water Quality Certifications

-Clean Water Act (CWA) Section 401 requires state water quality certifications prior to the issuance of federal permits and licenses to ensure that proposed projects will not violate state water quality standards.
-The decision to issue a Section 401 water quality certification rests with the ADEQ director and is based on compliance with APC&EC Regulation 2, Establishing Water Quality Standards for Surface Waters of the State of Arkansas.
+Clean Water Act (C.W.A.)
+Section 401 requires state Water Quality Certifications prior to the issuance of federal permits and licenses to ensure that proposed projects will not violate state water quality standards.
+The decision to issue a Section 401 Water Quality certification rests with DEQ and is based on compliance with APC&EC Rule 2, Rule Establishing Water Quality Standards for Surface Waters of the State of Arkansas.

 Obtaining permits is the responsibility of the applicant.
 The state of Arkansas is divided between three different Corps of Engineers districts: